Resentment (Beyoncé song): Live performances

 "Resentment" was performed during Beyoncé and Jay-Z's co-headlining On the Run Tour (2014).
 During the concert, Beyoncé moved to an island stage in the middle of the stadium, dressed as a bride in white with a floor-length bridal veil and performed the song seated.
-Video projections of the pair shooting at each other in an abandoned church, dressed in wedding attire followed as images of guns flashed across the screen with the words "this is not real".
+Video projections showed the pair, dressed in wedding attire, shooting at each other in an abandoned church, followed by images of guns flashing across the screen with the words "this is not real".
 The footage ended with Beyoncé shooting Jay-Z dead.
-Kat Bein from the Miami New Times thought that the performance of the song was a "high note" during the concert.
-She also performed this song on Beyonce and Jay Z's second co-headlining tour On the Run II Tour (2018).
+Kat Bein of the Miami New Times thought that the performance of the song was a "high note" during the concert.
+Beyoncé also performed the song on her second co-headlining tour with Jay-Z, the On the Run II Tour (2018).

 Credits and personnel

 Credits are taken from B'Day liner notes.